Family Resource Specialist

 Flexible hours after initial training process

-To provide services to adult and child clients in keeping with Family & Children’s Services mission to empower individuals and families through advocacy, education, counseling and support, in order to prevent abuse and promote human growth and dignity.
+To provide home based services to adult and child clients in keeping with Family & Children’s Services mission to empower individuals and families through advocacy, education and support, in order to prevent abuse and promote human growth and dignity.

 ADDITIONAL JOB DUTIES

-- Other duties as assigned by Healthy Families Supervisor or Manager.
+• Other duties as assigned by Healthy Families Supervisor or Program Manager.

 QUALIFICATIONS

-●Experience working with or providing services to children and family member participants;
+• Experience working with or providing services to children and family participants;

-●Experience in providing services to culturally diverse communities/families/participants
+• Experience and humility in providing services to culturally diverse communities/families/participants and

 Abilities: